raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 so if message padding is desired for DSO messages then the Encryption Padding TLV described in {{padding}} MUST be used.

-Similarly, a DSO message MUST NOT contain a TSIG record.
-A TSIG record in a conventional DNS message is added as the last record in the additional records section, and carries a signature computed over the preceding message content.
-Since DSO data appears **after** the additional records section, it would not be included in the signature calculation.
-If use of signatures with DSO messages becomes necessary in the future, a new DSO TLV needs to be defined to perform this function.
+A DSO message can't contain a TSIG record, because a TSIG record is included in the additional section of the message, which would mean that ARCOUNT would be greater than zero.
+DSO messages are required to have an ARCOUNT of zero.
+Therefore, if use of signatures with DSO messages becomes necessary in the future, a new DSO TLV would have to be defined to perform this function.

 Note however that, while DSO **messages** cannot include EDNS(0) or TSIG records, a DSO **session** is typically used to